Spanish Immersion for Adults in Costa Rica & Ecuador

 Yes, you will be able to shower every day.
 There is no guarantee that your shower will have warm water, but you’ll certainly have access to a shower.

 In Costa Rica, yes.
 You can drink water from the tap almost anywhere in Costa Rica.
-In Nicaragua, no. You’ll want to drink filtered or bottled water everywhere in Nicaragua.
+In Ecuador, no. You’ll want to drink filtered or bottled water everywhere in Ecuador.

 Absolutely.
 Most of the time the program cost is spread out over 3 payments.
 If you need other specific arrangements, we can probably be flexible with you.
 If you’d like to make just one payment, that’s fine too.
 Acceptable forms of payment are Visa, Master, Discover, Check and Cash.